DissectMalware/pyxlsb2/README.rst

-pyxlsb
+pyxlsb2
 ======

 ``pyxlsb2`` (a variant of pyxlsb) is an Excel 2007-2010 Binary Workbook (xlsb) parser for Python.

-pyxslb2 offers the following improvements/changes in comparison to pyxlsb:
+``pyxslb2`` offers the following improvements/changes in comparison to pyxlsb:

 1. keeping all data in memory instead of creating temporary files to speedup the parsing
 2. allowing to read not only worksheets but also other boundsheets such as macrosheets.
+3. allowing to extract formulas (accurately shows the formulas, supports A1 addressing, and supports external addressing)

 Usage